 - Cooked whole wheat pasta, zucchini, or other vegetable noodles

-- Buns for sandwiches — for sandwiches
+- Buns for sandwiches

-- Toothpicks — to serve as an appetizer
+- Toothpicks to serve as an appetizer

-Beat the egg in the bottom of a large bowl.
-Add the chicken, breadcrumbs, Parmesan, 1 tablespoon olive oil, oregano, garlic powder, onion powder, salt, red pepper flakes, parsley, and 1 tablespoon tomato paste.
+- Beat the egg in the bottom of a large bowl.
+Add the chicken, breadcrumbs, Parmesan, 1 tablespoon olive oil, oregano, garlic powder, onion powder, salt, red pepper flakes, fresh parsley, and 1 tablespoon tomato paste.
 Finely chop the spinach so that it is in small bits, then add it to the bowl.

-Bake the meatballs in the upper third of the oven for 18 to 22 minutes, until cooked through.
+- Bake the meatballs in the upper third of the oven for 18 to 22 minutes until cooked through.
 Serve hot with pasta, zucchini noodles, inside a hoagie bun, or any way you choose!